sklasfeld/DANPOS3/ReadMe_Original.md

 Changes to script:
-Samantha Klasfeld updated the script to work for python3 on 6/15/2020 using the 2to3 commands.
+Samantha Klasfeld updated the script to work for python3 on 6/15/2020.
+Below is the latest ReadMe file downloaded from https://sites.google.com/site/danposdoc/

 Install and Usage:
 * Download and extract the package danpos-#.#.#.tgz.